sematext/docs/docs/logagent/filters.md

 2. Input-Filter: Grep URLs of interest 'login|register|upgrade'
 3. Parser: Parse Log and generate fields like URL, status code, size, referrer, country etc.
 5. Output Filter: Drop non-relevant log events like redirects (status=302)
-6. Output Plugin: Store filtered log events in Elasticsearch
+6. Output Plugin: Store filtered log-events in Elasticsearch
 ```

-Filters can be declared inline as JavaScript in function or as reference to npm modules in Logagent config file.
+Filters can be declared inline as JavaScript in function or as a reference to npm modules in a Logagent config file.

 ### Input filter